OmarCloud20/CDKTF-Tutorial/README.md

 1. Proper installation and configuration of all required prerequisites.
 2. Installing and configuring CDKTF.
 3. Initializing first CDKTF project using Python template and local backend.
-4. Deploying a S3 bucket and DynamoDB table and configuring an S3 remote backend.
+4. Deploying an S3 bucket and DynamoDB table and configuring an S3 remote backend.
 5. Learning how to read/use AWS Provider Submodules and Construct Hub documentations
 6. Provisioning an S3 Bucket using CDKTF
-7. Provisioning an IAM role and Lambda Function URL using CDKTF
+7. Provisioning an IAM role and Lambda Function using CDKTF

 This tutorial is also available on my GitHub - [CDKTF-Tutorial](https://github.com/OmarCloud20/CDKTF-Tutorial) repo.
 By the end of this tutorial, you shall be comfortable deploying AWS resources using the CDKTF framework.
 I will pass you the learning baton and you can take it from there.
 Enough said, let's get started.